wasmerio/wasmer.io/_posts/wasmer-3.2.md

 We would like to give a big shoutout and thanks to [Toru Nayuki](https://github.com/tnayuki), who created the [initial implementation PR](https://github.com/wasmerio/wasmer/pull/2800) that sparked our interest in RISC-V.

 A few months after the initial PR was opened, we were able to get our hands on a RISC-V board.
-And some tests and dependency updates later, today we are very excited to see how anyone can now Wasmer fully in RISC-V chipsets! (with both of our compilers: Cranelift and LLVM!)
+And some tests and dependency updates later, we are now very excited to see how anyone can use Wasmer fully in RISC-V chipsets! (with support in both compilers: Cranelift and LLVM!)

 <video width="960" height="720" controls preload="auto" autoplay loop muted>
   <source src="/images/blog/wordpress-on-riscv.mp4" type="video/mp4">